chriswang030/OperatorLearningforHPDEs/README.md

 Simply place `chebfun` and `inpaint_nans.m` into the folder with the rest of the code.
 Add them to your path and run `main.m`.
 This runs Algorithm 2 of the aforementioned paper, saves all the relevant variables to a `.mat` file, and saves a figure containing three plots: 1) the approximate Green's function overlaid with partition blocks 2) the actual Green's function 3) the L2 error. *Note: The code will attempt to run in parallel; to avoid this, replace the function CONSTRUCTPAR with CONSTRUCT in `main.m`.
 Arguments will need to be modified.*

 Several parameters are available for modification, all of which are described in `main.m`.
 In theory, the Green's function `G` can be replaced by any anonymous function with the same arguments and output.

+To run the version of our algorithm that generates input-output data from a numerical solver (implemented in `solve_uw1.m` and `solve_c2.m`), run `mainbb.m`.
+All code files related to this "black-box" version has the suffix "...bb.m".

 ## Disclaimer